 Honors and Awards

-● Oklahoma Political Science Scholar of the Year, Oklahoma Political Science Association, November 7, 2014
+- Political Science Scholar of the Year, Oklahoma Political Science Association, 2014

-● Leader in Residence Award, UCO Academic Affairs & Leadership Central, August 2009
+- Leader in Residence Award, UCO Academic Affairs and Leadership Central, 2009

-- Political Science Scholar of the Year, Oklahoma Political Science Association, November 4, 2005
+- Political Science Scholar of the Year, Oklahoma Political Science Association, 2005

-- Political Science Teacher of the Year, Oklahoma Political Science Association, November 6, 2003
+- Political Science Teacher of the Year, Oklahoma Political Science Association, 2003

 The views expressed by UCO faculty and staff on their personal websites and social media pages do not necessarily reflect the positions of the University of Central Oklahoma.
 UCO faculty and staff are advised to follow the university’s social media guidelines and are expected to conduct themselves in accordance with policies outlined in UCO’s Employee Handbook and/or Faculty Handbook.